LukeFrankio/TakumCpp/Docs/Spec.md

 - Implement storage selector metafunction (N -> storage_t).
 - Implement `is_nar()` and `nar()` pattern constant.
 - Implement a small reference `tau` / `tau_inv` in `include/takum/internal/ref/tau_ref.h` for unit testing.

+## Appendix: C++26 features used and fallback strategy

+This project prefers C++26 features where they simplify implementation and enable stronger compile-time guarantees.
+The following features are used when available; all uses are guarded with feature-test macros and have fallbacks to keep the project usable with C++23 toolchains.

+- Reflection / std::meta: Used to generate per-precision metadata and to assist in compile-time LUT/polynomial generation.
+Fallback: offline code generation (`scripts/gen_poly_coeffs.py`) producing `include/takum/internal/generated/*`.
+- Extended NTTPs and library approaches to constant template parameters: used to encode LUTs/coeffs as NTTPs for faster compile-time access.
+Fallback: pregenerated constexpr arrays included from `include/takum/internal/generated/`.
+- Stronger constexpr/consteval math facilities: prefer compile-time poly generation and evaluation.
+Fallback: runtime evaluation or pregenerated coefficients.
+- `std::format` / `std::runtime_format` improvements: used for improved IO and `to_string` behavior in `include/takum/io.h`.
+Fallback: use existing `std::to_chars`/`std::ostringstream` with documented differences.

+Build flags and CMake options (recommended):

+- `-DTAKUM_REQUIRE_CXX26=ON` — fail configuration if compiler does not support required C++26 features.
+- `-DTAKUM_USE_COMPILETIME_COEFFS=ON` — enable compile-time LUT/poly generation (requires reflection/consteval support); otherwise the build uses pregenerated tables.

+The repository keeps an offline script (`scripts/gen_poly_coeffs.py`) and checked-in generated headers so the library remains usable on older toolchains.

 ---